Configuration Reference

 Environment Considerations #

-When running Coralite using the coralite-scripts development mode (e.g., npm run dev or mode === 'dev'), the output directory is automatically overridden to a temporary .coralite/build folder to isolate build artifacts from production outputs.
-This directory is automatically cleaned up on server startup and graceful exit.
+When running Coralite using the coralite-scripts development mode (e.g., npm run dev or mode === 'development'), the output directory is automatically overridden to a temporary .coralite/build folder to isolate build artifacts from production outputs.